TheMatt4/Minute/README.md

 # Minute

 Simple one minute countdown

--reset by tapping
+  - Reset by tapping
--plays beeps at the end of the countdown
+  - Plays beeps at the end of the countdown